josemarquezmontoro/Wsl2-Ssh-Instructions/README.md

 ```
 - Start ssh service `sudo service ssh start` if say  a no hostkeys available error try `sudo ssh-keygen -A`
 - Try connecting to a external  device using ssh '
+- IMPORTANT BE CAREFUL ABOUT IF THE CONNECTION FAIL
+   - Checks that both devices are listening to each other, use ping commando for this
+   - Checks netshs interface and WSL2 machine have the same ip in both computers
+   - Check ssh service is enable